IharSkalaban/IharSkalaban/README.md

-**ABOUT:**

-My name is Igor.

-In this profile I have posted, some of my academic work, I hope it helps to show a little of my experience.

-Having worked as the Head of Sales, I have transitioned into data analysis and honed my skills in Python, SQL, Tableau, and Statistics methods.
-I can manage and analyze large data sets, perform A/B testing, and create informative dashboards.

-My aim is to utilize my analytical and problem-solving skills to enhance business strategies in a progressive company, as a motivated Junior Data Analyst.
-I am eager to apply my expertise to drive valuable outcomes for the company while advancing my career in the field of data science.

-I speak : Russian , English, French
+👋 **Greetings**!

+I'm Igor, and my AIM is crystal clear - I'm an enthusiastic Data Analyst 📈🔍 with a knack for managing large datasets, conducting A/B testing, and crafting insightful dashboards. 📊

+I'm on a mission to make a positive impact in a forward-thinking company 🚀, leveraging my strong analytical and problem-solving skills to elevate business strategies.
+My ultimate aspiration is to unearth valuable insights that lead to tangible results, driving my career to new heights in the captivating realm of data science. 💼

+Speaking English, French, and Russian 🌐,
+I wholeheartedly embrace diversity and flourish in collaborative environments.

+Let's connect and embark on a journey together, as we shape a future powered by data! 🤝😃

+**Summary** :

+📈 Analyzing datasets gets my heart racing!

+🌐 Fluent in languages, bridging cultures through data insights!

+🚀 On a quest to create a data-driven world!

 **Contact details:**